 The stele with the relevant text from Vertigo as seen on the Sebaldweg, near Wertach, Germany, birthplace of W.G.
 Sebald.

 The Allgäu, the Bavarian region southwest of Munich where W.G.
 Sebald was born and raised, is extending its effort to claim its native son who fled to England.
 Sebald was born in Wertach im Allgäu and later lived in Sonthofen, two towns which, along with nearby Kempten in Allgäu, have launched the Deutsche Sebald-Gesellschaft, or German Sebald Society.
 A few years after his death, the Allgäu region established the Sebaldweg, or Sebald Walk, a 12-kilometer hiking trail that somewhat follows the route that Sebald describes in the “Ritorno in Patria” section of Vertigo, in which the Sebald character returns to the town of his birth.
-(Do yourself a favor and take a delightful stroll along the Sebaldweg with Saim Demircan over at Frieze.)

 Now, the German Sebald Society has announced an annual Sebald Literature Prize of 10,000 EUR for a longer prose text in German on the subject of “Gedächtnis und Erinnerung” (shall we say “memory and recollection”?).
 German-speaking authors from around the world may submit to the competition by April 30, 2020.
 The prize is endowed, which implies that it will be awarded annually into the future.

 In addition, during November 20-22 of this year, there will be a conference in Sonthofen on the topic of “Nebelflecken und das Unbeobachtete” (“nebulae and the unobserved”), at which time the Sebald Literature Prize will be awarded.
 The papers of the conference will apparently be published.
-Further instructions for applying to both the competition and the conference can be found here.

 As if that wasn’t enough, the Theater in Kempten is going to stage “Die Ausgewanderten – vier lange Erzählungen” or “The Emigrants – Four Long Stories,” a dramatization of Sebald’s 1992 book, with eight performances between March 5-27.